 If you speak a language other than English, free oral interpreter services are available to you.
 Call the Access and Crisis Line at 1-888-724-7240.
-Your mental health plan is available 24 hours a day, seven days a week.
+Your MHP is available 24 hours a day, seven days a week.

-You can also contact your mental health plan at 1-888-724-7240 if you would like this handbook or other written materials in alternative formats such as large print, Braille, or audio.
-Your mental health plan will assist you.
+You can also contact your MHP at 1-888-724-7240 if you would like this handbook or other written materials in alternative formats such as large print or audio.
+Your MHP will assist you.

-If you would like this handbook or other written materials in a language other than English, call your mental health plan.
-Your mental health plan will assist you in your language over the phone.
+If you would like this handbook or other written materials in a language other than English, call your MHP.
+Your MHP will assist you in your language over the phone.

 This information is available in the languages listed below.
+English, Spanish, Tagalog, Vietnamese, Arabic, Farsi